 This is another aspect to consider.
 Since the fish that feed on the bottom often roll over the base or rest in flat areas, having a flat belly makes it much easier.
-When other fish search for food that has fallen on the ground, they need to swim to the ground and pivot their entire body just to find to find it.
-After that they need to swim above the substrate to protect themselves from abortions.
+When other fish search for food that has fallen on the ground, they need to swim to the ground and pivot their entire body just to find it.
+After that, they need to swim above the substrate to protect themselves from abortions.

 A flat belly makes it easier for bottom dwellers to stay close to the substrate so that they do not miss anything and can make a quick grab on food that falls on the bottom.

 Barbels are little like slender whiskers located on the head of a fish which may also extend from the nostrils or can sometimes be on the chin.
-They are used as a aid to navigate successfully in low visibility bodies of waters or murky waters in search of food.
+They are used as aid to navigate successfully in low visibility bodies of waters or murky waters in search of food.

-Benefits of bottom feeder fish for your fish tank
+Benefits of bottom feeder fish for your fish tank.

 The bottom feeder fish below are a great addition to almost any aquarium.
 They are added to the tanks mainly as a fresh fish.
 They eat pieces of food that make it past top and mid-levels of the aquarium.
 More so, the aquariums are likened to small ecosystems, and they work in the same way as ponds and lakes.

 Also, including bottom feeders in your aquarium tank will another layer of interest that will make your aquarium look good and nicer?
 They come in many shapes and colors.
 And each species has its own behaviors.
 The bottom layer of the tank can be made colorful and pleasing not only by pebbles, plants, and crustaceans.
 It is also essential to add bottom dwellers to your tank as they can add delightful movements to the lower end of the tank.

 Listed below are fourteen bottom feeder fishes: